dgraph-io/dgraph/wiki/content/clients/index.md

 ## C\#

-We also have a [simple example](https://github.com/dgraph-io/pydgraph/tree/master/examples/simple) project, which contains an end-to-end working example of how to use the Python client.

 The official C# client [can be found here](https://github.com/dgraph-io/Dgraph-dotnet).
 Follow the instructions in the [README](https://github.com/dgraph-io/Dgraph-dotnet#readme) to get it up and running.